24.3 Purposes and Uses

 - Directing expenses to assist students in meeting educational objectives of their academic programs;

-- Ensuring that there are sufficient campus software licenses, so that students have easy access to “technological” tools needed in their chosen disciplines;
+- Ensuring that there are sufficient campus software licenses, so that students have easy access to technological tools needed in their chosen disciplines;

-- Ensuring that “computer” labs used by students are adequately equipped and have sufficient network bandwidth and appropriate internet access;
+- Ensuring that computer labs used by students are adequately equipped and have sufficient network bandwidth and appropriate internet access;

 - Providing training for students in the use of computing and networking resources, when needed.
-Generally faculty and staff training should be paid for from general operating funds, but faculty and staff may avail themselves of student training sessions if space permits.
+Generally, faculty and staff training should be paid for from general operating funds, but faculty and staff may avail themselves of student training sessions if space permits.

 - Leveraging with other funds to yield greater resources for students; (Technology fee revenues may be combined with another fund source(s) to make purchases that will enhance technological resources provided to students).

 - Providing new staffing only when it will clearly add documented value for students.
-Under no circumstances can technology fees be used to fund existing positions that would otherwise be cut from an operational budget, nor should fees be used to fund general computing and networking positions that have a significant administrative or research support component.
+Under no circumstances may technology fees be used to fund existing positions that would otherwise be cut from an operational budget, nor should technology fees be used to fund general computing and networking positions that have a significant administrative or research support component.

-Generally technology fees should not be used to acquire general supplies or software or hardware products for faculty use.
+Generally, technology fees should not be used to acquire general supplies or software or hardware products for faculty use.
 General operating funds should be used for these purposes, unless there is a demonstrated and direct value to students which would justify use of technology fees.